tutebatti/FLExhmtl2XeLaTeX/README.md

 - Do not use spaces; use `-` and `_` instead separating logical units of two levels, respectively.
 - Try to put the part of the name that distinguishes one file/folder from another up front.
 E.g., use
-- Use transliteration instead of Syriac script: ʾ, b, g, d, h, w, z, ḥ, ṭ, y, k, l, m, n, s, ʿ, p, ṣ, q, r, š, t; o, a, e, i, u
+- Use transliteration instead of Syriac script: A, b, g, d, h, w, z, ḥ, ṭ, y, k, l, m, n, s, c, p, ṣ, q, r, š, t; o, a, e, i, u
 - Avoid using dates in filenames: git is there to handle versions.
 (For sample files exported from Flex, the date of adding the file to the repository is assumed to be the date it was exported.)